 What does the course involve?

-On the BA (Hons) Interior Architecture and Design programme our experienced tutors will guide you in developing your 3D design skills in order to improve a variety of interior spaces.
-You will also investigate how people interact with these spaces and devise ways to improve them to meet user needs.
+On the BA (Hons) Interior Architecture and Design programme, you’ll be guided in developing your 3D design skills – improving a variety of interior spaces.

 The course includes a number of practical tasks, including technical drawing by hand and using CAD software.
-You will also learn how to articulate your ideas in a professional manner on a variety of theory based activities.
+You‘ll also learn to articulate your ideas in a professional manner on a number of theory-based activities.

 Levels and Modules